 An entertainment favorite of bygone days, drive-in theaters recapture that retro appeal of watching a flick under the stars.
 So stretch your legs, dine in your car—on popcorn or an entire meal—and tune the radio to just the right station.
 You’re in for an evening of movie magic in the Hudson Valley.
-Be sure to check drive-ins’ websites or Facebook pages for updates and openings.
+Be sure to check drive-ins’ websites or Facebook pages for openings and updates.

 Albany County